GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

   <figcaption>Fixing the news painting problem with JavaScript disabled.</figcaption>
 </figure>

-Another effect SSR can have on CLS is the movement components before and after hydration.
-We encountered this on the mobile version in particular, which led to further layout shifts and negative impacts on CLS, which required special attention to be paid to hydrated component markup.
-One recurring solution to this problem was to transfer as much display logic from JavaScript to CSS whenever possible.
+Another effect SSR can have on CLS is the movement of components before and after hydration, which can lead to further layout shifts.
+We encountered this on the mobile version in particular and it required paying special attention to the hydrated component markup.
+A good solution to this problem was transferring as much display logic from JavaScript to CSS when possible.

 ## Code splitting and unused polyfills